h2oai/tutorials/Driverless AI/build-your-own-custom-recipe-tutorial/build-your-own-custom-recipe-tutorial.md

 - **A marketing and lead-gen company** could improve the effectiveness of its products by accurately predicting its ROI for its customers, using the marketing campaign scorer recipe.

-- Maybe you want to optimize your predictions for the [top decile](https://github.com/h2oai/driverlessai-recipes/blob/rel-1.8.7/scorers/regression/top_decile.py) for a regression problem.
+- Maybe you want to use Median Absolute Error to optimize your predictions for the [top decile](https://github.com/h2oai/driverlessai-recipes/blob/rel-1.9.0/scorers/regression/top_decile.py) for a regression problem.

-- Maybe you care about the [false discovery rate](https://github.com/h2oai/driverlessai-recipes/blob/rel-1.8.7/scorers/classification/binary/false_discovery_rate.py) for a binary classification problem.
+- Maybe you care about the weighted [false discovery rate](https://github.com/h2oai/driverlessai-recipes/blob/rel-1.9.0/scorers/classification/binary/false_discovery_rate.py) at threshold for optimal F1 score for a binary classification problem.

 Driverless AI has Scorer recipes for the following categories: